-Activity Identified Need Milestone(s) Expected Outcome(s) and Nutrition staff to conduct a waste audit using the MDE Tool. serve as a comparison to future audits to measure impact of interventions.
-Identify partners and collaborators (December 2023) Procure tools to conduct the waste audit (January 2024) Conduct the baseline waste audit (February 2024) Planning committee meet to discuss results and identify strategies to reduce waste (March 2024) Share results during the Summit (April 2024) Conduct follow-up waste audit (May 2024) Share results with school community (June 2024) School community will examine the impact of training and education plan and other waste reduction strategies
+Activity Identified Need Milestone(s) Expected Outcome(s) Establish a team of students, faculty, and Food and Nutrition staff to conduct a waste audit using the MDE Tool.
+Establish baseline level of waste and communicate results to create awareness in the school community.
+Will also serve as a comparison to future audits to measure impact of interventions.
+Assemble waste audit planning committee (December 2023) Identify partners and collaborators (December 2023) Procure tools to conduct the waste audit (January 2024) Conduct the baseline waste audit (February 2024) Planning committee meet to discuss results and identify strategies to reduce waste (March 2024) Share results during the Summit (April 2024) Conduct follow-up waste audit (May 2024) Share results with school community (June 2024) School community will gain understanding of food waste.
+School community will examine the impact of training and education plan and other waste reduction strategies